d2l-ai/d2l-vi/chapter_multilayer-perceptrons/weight-decay_vn.md

 ### Định nghĩa hàm Huấn luyện và Kiểm tra

 <!--
-The following code fits a model on the test set and evaluates it on the test set.
+The following code fits a model on the training set and evaluates it on the test set.
 The linear network and the squared loss have not changed since the previous chapter, so we will just import them via `d2l.linreg` and `d2l.squared_loss`.
 The only change here is that our loss now includes the penalty term.
 -->